strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

   }
 ```

 There is an interesting part in this snippet.
 There is a check to see if 'null' is in the 'touchedProjects'.
-This happens when there is a change to a file that is changed outside of the 'apps' or 'libs' directory.
-This can happen if the package.json file has been updated.
+This happens when there is a change to a file outside of the 'apps' or 'libs' directory.
+This can happen if, for example, the package.json file has been updated.
 In that case, every 'app' needs to be rebuild.

 Finally, we can look at the `hasDependencyOnTouchedProjects` function.